dmanias/spring-boot-save-logs-from-rabbitmq/README.md

 # spring-boot-save-logs-from-rabbitmq

+## Swagger UI Documentation

+Our API documentation is available via Swagger UI.
+You can view the Swagger UI at:

+To use Swagger UI, follow these steps:

+1. Start the application.
+2. Open your web browser.
+3. Navigate to `http://localhost:9087/swagger-ui.html`.
+Replace `localhost:8080` with your application's hostname and port if they are different.
+4. You should now see the Swagger UI, showing the API endpoints of our application.

+Please note that you may need to adjust the URL based on your server's hostname and the port your application is running on.

 ## Sending a Message to RabbitMQ

 You can send a StandardMessage to RabbitMQ via the command line using curl.
 First, make sure that the RabbitMQ Management Plugin is enabled and accessible.
 Then use the following command: